 ADA regulations require municipalities to include tactile walking surface indicators (TWSI) at the edge of sidewalk curb ramps as a warning for the visually impaired and the disability community to detect underfoot tactile paving.

 The tactile warning products approved for use on ADA compliant sidewalk curb ramps are called truncated domes.
 They are most commonly used on transit platforms, curbs and pedestrian crossings, parking areas, and escalator and stair approaches/landings.

 Our series of Access® Tile compliant ADA tactile warning tiles include Replaceable Cast in Place, Surface Applied & Radius Curved truncated domes as well as Wayfinding tiles that are engineered and designed to exceed strict specifications.
+Our detectable warning pavers are the perfect solution to ensure a sidewalk curb ramp is safe for everyone.
 Access® Tile products have excelled in wheel load tests, strength, moisture absorption levels, and other technical aspects found in the ADA curb ramp guidelines.

 Access® Tile has developed technology that is higher performing at a much lower cost.
 Our Radius Curve and Replaceable Cast in Place ADA truncated domes, as well as wayfinding tiles, may be permanently installed in any new wet set concrete construction.
 These detectable warning tiles are the most cost-effective ADA tile solution, providing a smooth transition to any sidewalk curb ramp design.